-TUTOR-MARKED ASSIGNMENT
+TUTOR-MARKED ASSIGNMENT (TMA)

 The TMA is the continuous assessment component of the course.
 It accounts for 30% of the total score.
 You will be given four TMAs to answer.
 Three of these must be answered before you are allowed to sit for the end of course examination.
-The TMAs would be given to you by your facilitator and you are expected, after you have done the assignments, to return them to the facilitator.